 who is mayari?

-mayari symbolizes inner strength, compassion, beauty, revolution, night, and the moon. her weapon, the yantok, is made of bamboo and measures up to 3 feet long. this ‘fighting stick’ is used in martial art forms such as eskrima, arnis, and kali.
+Mayari symbolizes inner strength, compassion, beauty, revolution, night, and the moon.
+Her weapon, the yantok, is made of bamboo and measures up to 3 feet long.
+This ‘fighting stick’ is used in martial art forms such as eskrima, arnis, and kali.

 connect for